 Contacted lighting company and set up times for workers to install professional lighting for our talent show that raised $40,000 for disadvantaged children’s education.

-2. Greek life highlights your teamwork and civic engagement
+2. Fraternities and sororities require teamwork and civic engagement

 Philanthropy is an essential component of the Greek life experience.
 Many fraternities and sororities encourage their members to give back to the local community through charity work.

-Promoting and participating in philanthropic activities shows your employer you have great teamwork skills, which means you’ll be able to work with colleagues to accomplish projects and other work-related tasks on time
+If you were part of the fundraising planning committee, helped promote a fundraiser on campus, or participated in philanthropic events, you should mention it on your resume.
+This type of work requires excellent teamwork skills, which means you’ll be able to work with colleagues to accomplish projects and other work-related tasks on time.

 Here’s an example of how to describe your philanthropic Greek life activities on your resume: